 Windows Recovery Mode

-System Recovery Options include several tools, such as Startup Repair, System Restore, and Windows Memory Diagnostic.
-You can use those tools to repair problems, back up data, and restore the system.
+System Recovery Options includes Startup Repair, System Restore, and Windows Memory Diagnostic, which can help users fix problems, back up data, and restore the system.

-If users fail to log in to a CVM remotely, and see the following figure when logging in to the CVM via the console, it means that the Windows CVM has entered the recovery mode.
+If you cannot remotely log in to a CVM, and see the following figure when logging in to the CVM via the console, it means that the Windows CVM has entered the recovery mode.

-- The power was cut off when Windows was updating.
-Windows entered the recovery mode because of possible loss of important data during the interrupted update.
+- The power was cut off while Windows was updating.
+This may cause loss of critical update data.

 - The system was damaged by Trojans or viruses.

-- Bugs in Windows core services.
-Windows detected a risk itself and entered Recovery mode.
+- There were bugs in Windows core services.
+Windows detected a risk.

-- ** The system lost critical data or was damaged.** Windows entered the recovery mode because users accidentally damaged system files.
+- The system lost critical data or was damaged.
+The system files were corrupted due to misoperation.

-- When shutting down the CVM, go to the console to monitor the shutdown process.
-The soft shutdown used by Tencent Cloud has a timeout mechanism.
-After soft shutdown is executed, if the shutdown process has not been completed after the preconfigured period, the system will return failure.
-If the shutdown process is slow or Windows updates start, do not force the shutdown; instead, just wait for the shutdown to complete.
-Please refer to Several Scenarios of Shutdown Failure as needed.
+- Log in to the console to monitor the shutdown process of a Windows system.
+Tencent Cloud supports the soft shutdown that comes with a timeout mechanism.
+If the shutdown process has not been completed within the given period, a failure message will be returned.
+If the shutdown process is slow or Windows Update starts, do not force a shutdown; instead, just wait for the shutdown to complete.
+For more information, please see Shutdown Failure Scenarios.

-- Check whether the system management and anti-virus software is running normally.
+- Check whether the system management and anti-virus software are running properly.

 - Install Windows updates in time, especially important updates and security updates.

-- Check the system event logs regularly to see if there is an bug in core services.
+- Check the system event logs regularly to fix bug in core services.

-If Windows enters the recovery mode, you can continue the startup or allows Windows to automatically repair itself.
-Windows can automatically repair minor problems.
-Please follow the steps below:
+If Windows enters the recovery mode, perform the following steps to continue starting up or allow Windows to automatically repair minor problems.

-- On the recovery mode interface, click Next.
+- In the recovery mode page that appears, click Next.

-- When the system recovery options show up, click Next to use the default solution.
+- In the System Recovery Options window, click Next to use the default solution, as shown below:

 - Click Restart, and quickly press F8.

-- If the startup fails, reinstall the system via the Console.
-See Use console to reinstall system for more details.
+If the startup fails, reinstall the system via the console.
+For more information, see Reinstalling the system via the console.